 Not only are threat actors sending phishing attacks right on social platforms, they also trick users into logging into fake landing pages, which in turn hands over their credentials.
 When this happens, a threat actor can gain access to the user’s account, and further, propagate attacks to trick new users into handing over their credentials or act more like a BEC attack and ask for a wire transfer.

 It’s not uncommon for dumps of breached databases to make the rounds on the internet.
 This can happen on dumpsites, forums, and even sold on the dark web or other marketplaces.

 Quick, what was the name of your first pet?
 It was fluffy, wasn’t it?
 Well, that post you shared on social media 10 years ago just happens to contain the information use also use to reset passwords.
 How about personal information about your life beyond the basics?
 A threat actor can find that too, and then use that information to build a sophisticated spearphishing campaign custom-designed for you.

 Understanding Phishing’s Impact on Social Media

-Stay tuned as we dig further into how social media is impacted and abused for phishing attacks.
+Stay tuned as we dig further into how social media is impacted and abused for phishing attacks, as well as social media protection measures that security teams should implement.
 You can also subscribe to our newsletter for weekly updates (see the sidebar).